 However, if they do report to work, you must pay these employees for any time they actually worked and/or were required to stay at work while your company made a decision to close.
 Note that some state laws require employers to pay employees for a minimum number of hours when they report to work but are sent home before the end of their scheduled shift.
 Check your applicable law for rules related to paying employees when they are required to report to work but are sent home early.

-Employees who are classified as exempt from minimum wage and overtime must generally receive their full salary in any workweek in which they perform work, regardless of the number of hours worked.
+With limited exceptions, employees who are classified as exempt from minimum wage and overtime must generally receive their full salary in any workweek in which they perform work, regardless of the number of hours worked.
 However, if they perform no work in a workweek, the employer isn't required to pay them.

 Example 1: An exempt employee's workweek is from Sunday to Monday.
 The state orders their employer to close from Tuesday March 17, 2020 through Sunday March 29, 2020.
 However, the employee works on Monday, March 16.
 Since the employee worked part of the workweek, they're entitled to their full salary for the week of March 15, 2020.
 However, if the employee performs no work in the workweek of March 22, 2020, no pay is required for the March 22nd week.